payatu/vuln-nodejs-app/solutions/solutions.md

 </svg>
 ```

-5. Save the above code in .svg file and upload it as your profile picture then copy the file url and send it your target and you will get apikey in your attacker server logs.
+5. Save the above code in a .svg file and upload it as your profile picture then copy the file URL and send it to your target and you will get apikey in your attacker server logs.

 ### Vulnerable Code